weaveworks/weave-gitops-enterprise/docs/architecture/README.md

 - [External Secrets](https://external-secrets.io/) is the system that provides the capability to integrate external secret stores within WGE.
 - [Terraform Controller](https://docs.gitops.weave.works/docs/terraform/overview/) is the system that provides capabilities to manage terraform infrastructure within WGE.

+The following diagram represents the system as a whole.
+The following considerations might be useful to be fully understand the diagram:
+- Weave Gitops Cluster is represented once for simplicity but in reality is presented as:
+  - Weave Gitops Management Cluster: single instance that holds the management console and control plane controllers.
+  - Weave Gitops Leaf Cluster: multiple instances that run business applications and managed by Weave Gitops Management Cluster.

+- In terms of **data-flows**, the line starts by the source entity starting the connection and commonly starting a request.
+For example, Weave Gitops Enterprise opens connections to a Git Provider api for example to request creating a Pull Request.
+- In terms of **networks**, we could say that:
+    - Weave Gitops Cluster:
+      - All components from a cluster lives in the same kubernetes cluster so under the same kubernetes control plane that would be commonly deployed in the same network (for example in a VPC).
+      - Communication between Weave Gitops Management and Weave Gitops Leaf clusters happens via Kubernetes API so needs to be accessible.
+      - Platform Engineers or Developers consumes the app via a web browser that would communicate with the api server via either public or private networks depending on the customer deployment.
+    - External Systems outside Management or Leaf could communicate via public or private network depending on the customer needs and requirements.
+    For example, it could communicate with GitHub via internet if using the hosted version, or via internal network if using GitHub Enterprise self-hosted.

 ```mermaid
 C4Context
     title Weave GitOps Enterprise Context